xan105/node-hoyolab-rewards/README.md

   }
   ```

-  💡 Output is affected by the lanugage code used.
+  💡 Output is affected by the language code used.

   ❌ This promise will reject on error.